buddhist-uni/buddhist-uni.github.io/_authors/appleton.md

 title: "Naomi Appleton"
 ---

-An eminent scholar of {% include tag-link.html text="Jātaka and Avadāna" tag="rebirth-stories" %} literature.
+An eminent scholar of [Jātaka and Avadāna](/tags/rebirth-stories) literature.